hbrt-rdzk/rAIght.move-analysis/README.md

 Optional arguments:
 - `-o`, `--output`: Directory path for output data (CSV)
 - `--save_results`: If data should be saved or not
-- `--loop`: If video should be looped or not

 Example of running with a video file: